 Name: Allen Matrosov

 Organization / Group/ Business represented:

-Privet Newmarket resident (a memb er of the community affected)
+Privet Newmarket resident (a member of the community affected)

 Address: Postal Code:

 Daytime Phone No: Home Phone:

 N/A

 Email: Date of Meeting:

 Monday, February 3, 2020

 Is this an item on the Agenda? 🔳 Yes 🗌 No Agenda Item No: Glen-way West development

 I request future notification of meetings I wish to address Council / Committee

-Describe in detail the reason for the deputation and what acti (if applicable): on you will be asking Council/Committee to take
+Describe in detail the reason for the deputation and what action you will be asking Council/Committee to take (if applicable):

 Offer my comments, concerns and suggestions regarding what is being proposed 'Glenway West' application

-Do you wish to provide a written or electronic communication or background information 🗌 Yes 🗌 No Please submit all materials at least 5 days before the meeting.
+Do you wish to provide a written or electronic communication or background information Yes No Please submit all materials at least 5 days before the meeting.